muut/riotjs-admin/doc/modular.md

 There is no specific extension mechanism in Riot.
 I think simple copy/pasteable functions are the the best re-usable components in JavaScript world.
 Riot itself is just 3 functions.
 They all extend the `$` namespace since it already exists on most websites (created if it doesn't exist) and it's not cool to set global variables.

-There is an unfortunate tendency to build unnecessary boilerplate around a simple functionality (options, repositories, build system) while it all could be expressed just a function: arguments in – a return value out.
+There is an unfortunate tendency to build unnecessary boilerplate around simple functionality (options, repositories, build systems etc..) while it all could be expressed with just a function: arguments in – a return value out.
 Simple functions are usable anywhere.

 I'd like to see something like Gist but with better discoverability (search, tags etc).
 A big mass of reusable functions that you can paste to your own project, perhaps modifying them a bit to your needs.